zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/README.md

 </details>
 </details>

-Obvisouly, we need to introduce a non-empty list to force a more generic implementation.
+Obviously, we need to introduce a non-empty list to force a more generic implementation.

 <details>